TanStack/react-charts/docs/src/pages/docs/api.md

 - `band` - A banded axis commonly used to plot categories or ordinal information.
 Works well as the **primary** axis for bar charts with ordinal domains.
 - `time` - A continuous axis used for plotting UTC `Date`s on an evenly distributed scale.
 Works well as a **primary** axis.
 - `timeLocal` - Similar to the `time` scale, but uses localized `Date` objects instead of UTC.
 Works well as a **primary** axis.
 - `log` - A continuous axis used for plotting numerical data on a logarithmically distributed scale.
-Works well as a **secondary** axis
+Works well as a **secondary** axis.

 Axes are a required component of a React Chart.
 Both a `primaryAxis` and at least one axis vis `secondaryAxes` must be configured.